How to Get a Narcissist to Forgive You: 10 Ways

 At first glance, it is safe to say that narcissists tend to hold grudges more than the average person.
 This can be directly attributed to the many internal battles they have to fight.

-However, a recent study suggests that as far as forgiveness goes, not all narcissists are a lost cause.
+A recent study suggests that as far as forgiveness goes, not all narcissists are a lost cause.
 Some of them possess more abilities to forgive than others.
-In summary, a narcissist may forgive you after a long period of groveling and begging for it.

 Since narcissists and apologies do not seem to do very well together, you may want to take a step back and not bank on the chances that your narcissist partner would be the first to wave the forgiveness flag when you have hurt them in a relationship.

-What happens after you apologize to a narcissist is somewhat intriguing.
 Considering that the average narcissist already thinks that they are better than you and that you have to always defer to them, your apologies can easily be followed by any of these.

 1. Flat-out rejection